Neuralstem Cell Therapy:

 can protect and integrate with the patient's spinal cord neurons.

 Neuralstem's proprietary Spinal Cord Delivery Platform and Floating Cannula were designed specifically by Neuralstem's ALS trial neurosurgeon, Nicholas M. Boulis, MD, for the world's first intraspinal delivery of stem cells.
 The safety of the device was first reported in data presented at the American Association of Neurologists' 2011 Annual Meeting, and its safety has since been repeatedly validated in the company’s completed ALS Phase I trial, where patients experienced no lasting adverse effects related to 18 surgeries.
 Neuralstem has concluded the final surgeries of its NSI-566/ALS Phase II trials; this phase of the trial concludes after a six-month observation period.
+The company is also in a Phase I NSI-566 trial in chronic spinal cord injury at UC San Diego School of Medicine.
 You can view this breakthrough medical device in surgery here.

 The Spinal Cord Delivery Platform and Floating Cannula will be utilized to deliver Neuralstem cells in the spinal cord safely and effectively for myriad diseases and injuries.
 Expected to be the standard in the industry and research community for intraspinal procedures, Neuralstem is licensing the breakthrough cell therapy device to industry and academia.